 What is the Java Developer Salary?

 Now that we’ve covered all of the main groups of Java developers out there, let’s move on and start to talk numbers.
 As a point of reference, I’ll be using the average monthly salary in the US (± $3700) to compare it with the different types of Java developer salary that you might encounter.

 Entry-Level Developer Salary

-As I’ve mentioned a bit earlier on, the entry-level Java developer salary is something that a person can expect when he or she is just starting out as a Java developer.
-But talk is cheap – what do the numbers actually say?
+As I’ve mentioned a bit earlier on, the entry-level Java developer salary is something that a person can expect when he or she is just starting as a Java developer.
+But talk is cheap - what do the numbers say?

 If there’s one thing to take away from this, it is that Java developers are truly needed and are essential to the current job market.
 If a beginner developer can expect to make such sums of money, this must mean that the job is truly difficult, and there is a bigger need for good Java developers than ever before.